Coma and reduced awareness states

 Consciousness relies on the cerebral hemispheres interacting with an area of the brain stem called the ascending reticular activating system.
 Injury to these areas causes decreased consciousness or coma.
 You can contact the Headway helpline to discuss any of the information provided on this page.

-Levels of coma
+The different levels of coma

 There are different levels of coma, ranging from very deep, where the patient shows no response or awareness at all, to shallower levels, where the patient responds to stimulation by movement or opening eyes.
 Still shallower levels can occur, where the patient is able to make some response to speech.
 Level of coma is usually initially assessed by the Glasgow Coma Scale (GCS).